Ukrainian Film Academy

 The Ukrainian Film Academy (Українська кіноакадемія) is a Ukrainian association of experts and professionals in the field of cinema and film production.
 It was founded in 2017 to support and develop modern Ukrainian cinema.
 Since 2017, the Ukrainian Film Academy has been holding the prestigious "Golden Dzyga Film Awards" annual event.

 Founders

 The initiator, creator, and manager of the academy and its award was the Odesa International Film Festival.
-In 2017, during the creation of the Film Academy, all leading positions of the Film Academy were taken by OIFF managers: Anna Machukh, Director of the OIFF Film Market, became the executive director of the Ukrainian Film Academy, OIFF PR Director Kateryna Zvezdina became the PR Director, OIFF Viktoriya Tigipko - Chairman of the main governing body of the Film Academy - the supervisory board.
-Since 2018, the PR director of the film academy is the PR director of the OIFF - Tetyana Vlasova, and since 2019 the coordinator of the film academy - Yaroslava Kiyashko.
-Producer Julia Sinkevych, who was the general producer at OIFF from 2010-2022, is also a co-founder.
+In 2017, during the creation of the Film Academy, all leading positions of the Film Academy were taken by OIFF managers: Anna Machukh, Director of the OIFF Film Market, became the executive director of the Ukrainian Film Academy, OIFF PR Director Kateryna Zvezdina became the PR Director, OIFF Viktoriya Tigipko – Chairman of the main governing body of the Film Academy – the supervisory board.
+Since 2018, the PR director of the film academy is the PR director of the OIFF – Tetyana Vlasova, and since 2019 the coordinator of the film academy – Yaroslava Kiyashko.
+Producer Julia Sinkevych, who was the general producer at OIFF from 2010 to 2022, is also a co-founder.